Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

+For potential comparisons with point prediction models, we also report Mean Squared Error (MSE) and Mean Absolute Error (MAE) values based on MAP estimates.
+We use Gaussian kernel density estimation (KDE) to estimate the probability density function (PDF), from which we select the maximum.

 The evaluation results for our models and the benchmarks are reported in Table 1.
-We base our evaluation on the challenge’s main metric CRPS and the two additional metrics specified in the prediction challenge, the Ignorance Score (IGN) and the Mean Interval Score (MIS), all of which evaluate samples from a distribution \citep{hegre_202324_2025}.
-For all three scores, lower values are better and perfect predictions have a score of zero.
-For potential comparisons with point prediction models, we also report Mean Squared Error (MSE) and Mean Absolute Error (MAE) values based on point predictions calculated via maximum a posteriori (MAP) estimation.
-We use Gaussian kernel density estimation (KDE) to estimate the probability density function (PDF) for each sample, through which we select the maximum.

-At first glance, our three models are reliably able to beat the benchmarks, with very few exceptions.
-Our global model performs slightly better than the local model, while the global-local combination performs about the same as the global model.
-Depending on the metric, it even pulls ahead in two to three out of the six test windows.
-While this means we are unable to exploit systematic differences across contexts with our approach to improve predictive performance, this still opens avenues for the selective inclusion of data with limited geographic availability.
+Across all test windows, our three models are reliably able to beat the benchmarks, with very few exceptions.
+Our global and global-local models perform about the same, with the latter even pulling ahead in two to three out of the six test windows, depending on the metric.
+The local model is only slightly worse.
+While this means we are unable to exploit systematic differences across conflict contexts to improve predictive performance, this still opens avenues for the selective inclusion of data with limited geographic availability.
+The strong performance of our models is confirmed by the VIEWS team's evaluation of the true future forecasts, in which our models ranked first among all contributions at the \emph{pgm} level \citep{views_leaderboard_nodate}.